Nishit3479/Simple-Calculator/README.txt

 The line 171 is optional as it is only used to keep a track of what you have typed.
 It is advised to use an IDE to execute the following code.

+NOTE : The code is being provided in a ".java" file.
+If you want to view it in notepad then change the extension from ".java" to ".txt".

 Any doubt or problem regarding the code?
 Feel free to ping me up, So I can resolve it soon.